 The level of risk associated with being on the ice is variable.
-In warm conditions ice is often great in the morning and terrible in the afternoon.
+In warm conditions ice is often great in the early morning and it goes proressively worse as things warm up.
 In any conditions, it can be good in one place and bad nearby.
 Sometimes those differences are easy to identify, sometimes not.
 Learning to recognize a range of ice features and potential problems is helpful in assessing of conditions.
 Preparing yourself for when you get it wrong (and sooner or later you will) is just as important.
 In addition to ice hazards, the Lake Ice site looks at why ice behaves the way it does and delves a little into the underlying science.

 The menus on the top and right side of the page provide access to individual subjects.
 In Windows, you can change the text/picture size with 'Ctrl+' or 'Ctrl-'.
 Links in the text have red lettering.
 Sometimes there is a note with a link telling you where to find what you are looking for on the target page.
 Important points and links are are covered in more than one place as most visitors only look at a small number of page during a visit.
 If you are coming back to the site after being away for a while, the 'Whats New?' page will help you pick up where you left off.
 A couple easy ways to get here: search for 'lakeice' or go to 'www.lakeice.org'.
 The proper url is http://lakeice.squarespace.com/